ivan-hc/AM/README.md

 To install and test your own script, use the command `am -i /path/to/your-script` or `appman -i /path/to/your-script` depending on your CLI

 __________________________________________________________________________
-# Third-party databases for applications (NeoDB)
+### Third-party databases for applications (NeoDB)
-From version 6.4, "AM"/"AppMan" can be extended by adding new application databases using a configuration file named "neodb".
+"AM"/"AppMan" can be extended by adding new application databases using a configuration file named "neodb".

-### For more details, see the full guide at https://github.com/ivan-hc/neodb
+For more details, see the full guide at https://github.com/ivan-hc/neodb

 ------------------------------------------------------------------------